-Origins: On 16 December 2014, a video that purportedly showed a car being struck by lightning spread virally on Facebook, accompanied by a news story claiming the passengers in the vehicle had just robbed a church in
+On December 16, 2014, a video that purportedly showed a car being struck by lightning spread virally on Facebook, accompanied by a news story claiming the passengers in the vehicle had just robbed a church in St. Petersburg, Russia:

-As for the video itself, there are several factors that prove this is a hoax.
-First, the video is clearly edited at the moment of the lightning strike.
-A split second before the screen goes white there is a snowy hill on the right side of the screen:
+As for the video itself, several factors proved the claim made about what it captured was untrue.
+First, the video was clearly edited at the moment of the lightning strike -- a split second before the screen goes white, a snowy hill is visible on the right side of the screen:

-A split second later, however, the hill is gone:
+A split second later, however, the hill was gone:

-Pausing the video at the moment of the supposed lightning strike also makes it clear the video shows a head-on collision and not the wrath of an angry god:
+Pausing the video at the moment of the supposed lightning strike also made it clear the video showed a head-on collision and not the wrath of an angry god:

-Indeed, the full, unedited version of the video shows this to be an ordinary head-on collision and not a Wrath of God lightning strike on a vehicle fleeing a church heist:
+Indeed, the full, unedited version of the video documented this clip to be an ordinary vehicular accident and not a wrath of God lightning strike on a vehicle fleeing a church heist: